zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 ## Introduction

-### Installling ArcGIS Pro
+### Installing ArcGIS Pro
 The license for ArcGIS Pro is embedded into an arcGIS online account.
 It seems confusing- why is an online account needed in order to get a desktop software?
-This is because ArcGIS Pro is fully integrated with the online software- you will access data throught the online portal, and can save and share your work through the online platform.
+This is because ArcGIS Pro is fully integrated with the online software- you will access data through the online portal, and can save and share your work through the online platform.
 Tools and tasks are visually similar.
 Think of it as two access points to one platform.
 The online user account is needed in order to sign on to Pro, and is individual to each user account, rather than to each computer.
 This means a downloaded copy can be loaded on any computer, but only people like you who have a license can sign into it.

 **is there a free 180 days with this book?
 I will need help with instructions for non-students!**